trixi-framework/Trixi.jl/docs/src/coupling.md

 In their minimal form they take the position vector `x` and state vector `u` and return the transformed variables.
 Examples can be seen in `examples/structured_2d_dgsem/elixir_advection_coupled.jl`.

+## Warning about Binary Compatability
+Currently the coordinate values on the nodes can differ by machine precision when simulating the mesh and when splitting the mesh in multiple domains.
+This is an issue coming from the coordinate interpolation on the nodes.
+As a result, running a simulation in a single system and in two coupled domains may result in a difference of the order of the machine precision.
+While this is not an issue for most practical problems, it is best to keep this in mind when comparing test runs.